-1. Introduction.
+1. Introduction

-In 2017, it seemed that the State of Georgia could not catch a break from severe weather.
-Dual catastrophic weather events harassed southern Georgia with destructive rain, wind, and cyclonic activity.
-On January 2, 2017 (DR# 4294) severe storms, tornadoes, and straight-line winds struck Dougherty and the surrounding counties.
-Then, on January 21st and 22nd (DR# 4297), forty-one tornados touched-down across the State of Georgia as part of a weather event that spawned the third-most tornados over a three-day event in recorded US history.
-Twenty-seven tornados struck on January 21st alone, but the most dreadful effects were witnessed in Berrien, Brooks, Cook, Dougherty, and Thomas Counties on January 22nd.
-In these counties, fourteen people perished in the storms, and, less importantly, millions of dollars of property damage was reported during the immediate recovery efforts.
+In 2017, dual catastrophic weather events harassed southern Georgia with destructive rain, wind, and cyclonic activity.
+On January 2, 2017 (DR-4294) severe storms, tornadoes, and straight-line winds struck Dougherty County and the surrounding counties.
+Then, on January 21 and 22, forty-one tornados touched-down across the State of Georgia as part of a weather event that spawned the third-most tornados over a three-day event in recorded US history.
+Twenty-seven tornados struck on January 21st alone, but the most dreadful effects were witnessed in Berrien, Brooks, Cook, Dougherty, and Thomas Counties on January 22 (DR-4297).
+In these counties, fourteen people perished in the storms and millions of dollars of property damage was reported during the immediate recovery efforts.

-As if the tornadic weather were not enough, September brought another spate of severe weather to South Georgia.
+September brought another spate of severe weather to South Georgia.
 Hurricane Irma made landfall in Florida on September 10th.
-Over the next two days, Irma worked its way up the Florida coast and into Georgia (DR# 4338).
-Once stationed over southern Georgia, Irma caused levels of damage and devastation not seen in this part of the state since 1994.
-A storm surge of more than four feet inundated the coast, and widespread flooding and power outages became the norm, not exceptions.
-In addition, fallen trees and windswept debris the area caused further damages to homes, buildings, and other infrastructure.
+Over the next two days, Irma worked its way up the Florida coast and into Georgia (DR-4338).
+Once stationed over Southern Georgia, Irma caused levels of damage and devastation not seen in Coastal Georgia since 1994.
+A storm surge of more than four feet inundated the coast, and widespread flooding and power outages occurred throughout the region.
+In addition, fallen trees and windswept debris throughout the area caused further damages to homes, buildings, and other vital infrastructure.
 The widespread nature of the damage resulted in millions of dollars in cleanup costs alone.

-Overview of Tornados:
+Overview of Tornados

-The January tornados were not the more expensive of the two disasters in terms of dollars and cents, but on a human scale, few natural disasters in Georgia's history compare.
+The January tornados were not the more expensive of the three disasters in terms of dollars and cents, but on a human scale, few natural disasters in Georgia's history compare.
 The tornados impacted residents within the City of Adel as one tornado hit the Sunshine Acres Mobile Home Park.
 This single neighborhood alone experienced the deaths of seven residents, ranging from 19 to 62 years of age.
-A report from the Atlanta Journal Constitution six months after the storms noted that, while residents and volunteers have worked "daily" since the storm on repairs to their properties, work still remained to be done.
+A report from the Atlanta Journal Constitution six months after the storms noted that, "While residents and volunteers have worked 'daily' since the storm on repairs to their properties, work still remained to be done."

-Additional damage from the tornados was observed in Albany, about 50 miles northwest of Adel, where an EF3 tornado killed five people.
-The Albany Herald reported on the one-year anniversary of the storm that "more than \$1 billion in local damages" resulted from the storm.
-Buildings that housed homes and businesses existed on a Friday, but by the time Monday came they were no more.
-Residents noted that it was the worst tornado to hit Albany in almost 80 years, since a February tornado in 1940 before the start of World War II, killed three and injured hundreds.
+Additional damage from the tornados was observed in Albany, about 50 miles northwest of Adel, where an F3 tornado took the lives of five residents.
+The Albany Herald reported on the one-year anniversary of the storm that more than \$1 billion in local damages resulted from the storm.
+Residential and commercial buildings existed on a Friday, but by Monday, they were no more.
+Many residents noted that it was the worst tornado to hit Albany in almost 80 years.

-Overview of Irma:
+Overview of Irma

-While Hurricane Irma did not make a direct landfall on Georgia's coast, one could barely take solace in this fact based on the damage witnessed in the aftermath of the storm.
+While Hurricane Irma did not make a direct landfall on Georgia's coast, the damage resulting from the storm was still extensive.
 Georgia's barrier islands, often referred to as the Golden Isles, saw massive amounts of erosion.
-Jekyll Island's famed "Driftwood Beach," so-called because of the beautiful collection of driftwood that collects each day and has inspired artists and poets alike for generations, saw all of the loose driftwood washed out to sea and many of the smaller trees obliterated.
-The scenic trees of Savannah and Saint Simons may be beautiful southern backdrops, but after their rain-soaked roots were pressured for hours by high winds, they became living nightmares for both residents and debris removal crews when their limbs and trunks littered the ground.
+Jekyll Island's famed "Driftwood Beach," named for the beautiful collection of driftwood that collects each day and has inspired artists and poets alike for generations, saw all of the loose driftwood washed out to sea and many of the smaller trees obliterated.
+The scenic trees of Savannah and Saint Simons have frequently served as beautiful southern backdrops, but after their rain-soaked roots were pressured for hours by high winds, they became living nightmares for both residents and debris removal crews as their limbs and trunks littered the ground.